Ayan-M-Dev/news-sphere/README.md

   - `Badge` component with 5 variants and 2 sizes
   - `Table` component with header, row, and cell sub-components
   - `Modal` component with customizable sizes
+  - `Tabs` component with Tab and TabPanel sub-components for tabbed interfaces

 - **Layout Components**
   - `Sidebar` navigation with active state highlighting